matpalm/snli_nn/README.md

 * all tokens in sentence 1 prepended with "s1_"
 * all tokens in sentence 2 prepended with "s2_"

-trained on all data; tested on all dev

 ```
 $ time ./log_reg_baseline.py